 - SOA is not only an IT concern: One of the lessons learned in this report indicates the need for a strong business case for SOA developed by IT in order to get management support.
-The fundamental problem with this lessons learned is that it automatically puts the burden of implementing SOA across the entire organization on IT and takes it away from the business-side’s responsibility and involvement with SOA.
-While IT is responsible for creating SOA services but business has to work collaboratively with IT.
+The fundamental problem with these lessons learned is that it automatically puts the burden of implementing SOA across the entire organization on IT and takes it away from the business side’s responsibility and involvement with SOA.
+While IT is responsible for creating SOA services but the business has to work collaboratively with IT.
 Business has to understand how the organization came to a point where it became difficult for quick system changes and how to avoid situations like this in the future.
 Thus, SOA is not only an IT issue but an organizational endeavor that involves all parts of the organization as well.

-- Organizational processes need to be reevaluated: One of the cases mentions the presence of too many point-to-point integrations that is reducing the ability of the organization to be more agile.
-While this might be the case but there is a bigger prospective here that is missing.
+- Organizational processes need to be reevaluated: One of the cases mentions the presence of too many point-to-point integrations that are reducing the ability of the organization to be more agile.
+While this might be the case but there is a bigger perspective here that is missing.
 This perspective revolves around organizational processes in place that led to this in the first place.
 These organizational processes not only entail IT but also the business side.
 It seems like in this case IT would do what businesses ask them to but there has to be some mutual understanding that the requests have to be understood holistically.
 Even after a SOA migration, if these organizational processes are not optimized they might still result in ad-hoc requests from the business leading back to point-to-point integrations.

-- Long-term view on legacy systems is needed: The cases in the report indicate that replacing the legacy systems was not an option since it would be costly to do this.
-While in the short-term this seems like a good idea but in the long-term there are issues with this approach.
+- A long-term view on legacy systems is needed: The cases in the report indicate that replacing the legacy systems was not an option since it would be costly to do this.
+While in the short-term this seems like a good idea but in the long-term, there are issues with this approach.
 These issues entail the constant “patching” to upgrade underlying hardware and software in addition to overburdening legacy systems where new services are being added on top of systems that should be replaced rather than being continued to extend their end of life.
 While for some organizations it might not be possible to replace legacy systems altogether but there should be a plan to retire these systems with new systems eventually.

 Governance: Governance is the policy of how things should be done and provides a framework in which business processes can operate under regulatory, time and other constraints.
 Thus, governance is an organizational responsibility even for SOA and not only an IT one.
-In order to accomplish this, a governance board should be setup that consists of a cross-functional team from both IT and business.
-Additionally, governance should not only include the overall organization and management of SOA activities but also creation of success and failure measurements.
+In order to accomplish this, a governance board should be set up that consists of a cross-functional team from both IT and business.
+Additionally, governance should not only include the overall organization and management of SOA activities but also the creation of success and failure measurements.
 These measurements should be used to actually determine the state of SOA within the organization instead of people doing vaporware measurements that have no grounds in reality.

 In conclusion, while the research report is interesting in its own right but it should not be taken as the only lessons learned for successful SOA migrations.
-Based on a few cases these lessons learned cannot be applied across various organizations such as smaller organizations, governments and nonprofits but should be taken with a grain of salt.
+Based on a few cases these lessons learned cannot be applied across various organizations such as smaller organizations, governments, and nonprofits but should be taken with a grain of salt.
 The lessons learned should be a start but not the bible for successful SOA implementations.
-A successful SOA implementation will depend upon context, processes, technologies and people since broadly speaking SOA is an organizational change management journey.
+A successful SOA implementation will depend upon context, processes, technologies, and people since broadly speaking SOA is an organizational change management journey.